Subscribe for more content

 Where Can You Find Extra Study Materials Online for Taking the Personal Trainer Exam?

-The ISSA Online blog provides a variety of articles that shed a bit more light on complicated topics, such as mitochondrial adaptations to aerobic exercise.
+The ISSA online blog provides a variety of articles that shed a bit more light on complicated topics.
+Two examples include mitochondrial adaptations to aerobic exercise and music licensing for group fitness classes.

 There are some websites which offer unofficial study guides.
 However, the best place to find information for studying is in your ISSATrainer.com account.

-If you’ve been considering a career as a certified personal fitness trainer, then you should consider the ISSA Certified Personal Trainer certification program.
+If you’ve been considering a career as a certified personal fitness trainer, check out the ISSA Certified Personal Trainer certification program.
+This course teaches the knowledge and skills necessary to work as a personal trainer.
+Knowledge and skills required to pass the certification test.